-During the six months ended 30 June 2022, the Group disposed assets amounting to \$1,378 million arising from the distribution in specie (refer to Note 26).
-Following the deconsolidation of CDLHT, the Group recognised ROU assets amounting to \$551 million in relation to the leasing of hotels from CDLHT by the Group which are no longer considered intra-group transactions and are not eliminated.
+During the year ended 31 December 2022, the Group disposed of assets with a carrying amount of \$1,378 million arising from the distribution in specie (refer to note 26).
+Following the deconsolidation of CDLHT, the Group recognised ROU assets amounting to \$551 million in relation to the lease of hotels from CDLHT by the Group which are no longer considered intra-group transactions and are not eliminated.